Liamx002/Data_Job_Market_Python/README.md

 ### Results

-![Trending Top Skills for Data Scientists in the US](3_Project\Images\trending_skills_line_plot.png) *Line plot visualising the trending top skills for data scientists in the US in 2023.*
+![Trending Top Skills for Data Scientists in the US](3_Project\Images\trending_skills_line_plot.png) *Line plot visualizing the trending top skills for data scientists in the US in 2023.*

 ### Insights

 - For Data Scientists, Python remains the highest posted skill throughout the year relative to the other highest four.

-- When comparing from the start to the end of the year, both Python and R and have experienced a small abdsteady decrease in job posting likelihood.
+- When comparing from the start to the end of the year, both Python and R and have experienced a small and steady decrease in job posting likelihood.

 - With the data on only one year, it is likely that the popularity of each skill could fluctuate.
 For example, despite SQL having a relative decline, the uptick in job postings felt in October could persist into the new year.